 As potential patients search for a new dentist, they head to the internet.
 Your website, social profile and online search results will dictate where you land in their research.
-In 2018, Google switched to mobile-first indexing, which means if you have a website that is mobile-optimized, you will rank higher in their search engine results page.
+Google switched to mobile-first indexing several years ago, which means if you have a website that is mobile-optimized, you will rank higher in their search engine results page.
 As most consumers use smartphones to find healthcare information, your website should be easy to read on such devices with properly scaled images and a variety of “contact us” methods such as phone, email or text.

 According to the National Institutes of Health, nearly 75% of people that search the internet for health information also use social media.
 This emphasizes the importance that your marketing efforts are mobile-friendly and targeted to social media sites, but it shouldn’t be all promotional marketing.
 Provide some educational videos, fun photos of your staff or a few before-and-after photos to help keep your patients engaged through social media so that you can tap into their own social networks to gain additional awareness of your practice – and a little free advertising.